yeemachine/kalidoface-3d/README.md

 # Kalidoface 3D - Face and Full-Body tracking for VRM on the web!

-As a sequal to <a href='https://kalidoface.com' target='_blank'><b>Kalidoface</b></a>, <a href='https://3d.kalidoface.com' target='_blank'><b>Kalidoface 3D</b></a> brings support for 3D Vtuber avatars, more dynamic camera angles, and even full-body tracking options.
-Add the app to your homescreen to use it in standalone full screen or even add it to OBS as a browser object directly.
+A sequal to <a href='https://kalidoface.com' target='_blank'><b>Kalidoface</b></a> which supports Live2D avatars, <a href='https://3d.kalidoface.com' target='_blank'><b>Kalidoface 3D</b></a> is a web app that brings support for 3D Vtuber avatars.
+It now features more dynamic camera angles, and even full-body tracking options using the latest Mediapipe human pose detection models.
+Add the web app to your homescreen to use it in standalone full screen or even use it in OBS as a browser object directly.

 ![Kalidoface virtual webcam](https://cdn.glitch.com/29e07830-2317-4b15-a044-135e73c7f840%2Fezgif-3-32bd023fa379.gif?v=1626110513808)